Manjula-819/portfolio/README.md

 Welcome to my personal portfolio website!
 This cosmic-themed portfolio showcases my skills, projects, and journey as a developer.
 Built with HTML, CSS, and JavaScript, it features a starry background, custom cursor effects, and a marquee-style project carousel.

 ## 🚀 Live Demo
-Check out the live portfolio here: [manjula-819.github.io/portfolio/](https://manjula-819.github.io/portfolio/)
+Check out the live portfolio here:file:///C:/Users/manju/OneDrive/Desktop/fu2.html

 ## ✨ Features
 - **Cosmic Theme:** A space-inspired design with a starry background and glowing effects.